Kamo Wildlife Sanctuary: Kamo Wildlife Sanctuary

 A new operations company, JFV Limited, was in place in March 2023.
 JFV Limited was now solely owned and operated by Janette Vallance.
 In September 2023 permission was given for re-opening of the facility and a successful reopen day was held on 16 September.
 Vallance allowed those with pre-purchased vouchers with valid dates to be redeem them until early 2024.

 The big cats continued to receive care from the team at KWS during this time.
 Bolton Equities provided funding to continue to provide and maintain high levels of containment and welfare.
 This was monitored by MPI throughout without issue.

 Janette Vallance and her team continued to operate the facility without incident.
 The property (land and buildings) are currently listed for sale by tender by Bolton Equities.

-On 4 November 2025, the Northern Advocate reported the seven remaining animals at the zoo would be euthanized that week due to ageing.
-The cats were aged between 18 to 21 years old.
+On 4 November 2025, the Northern Advocate reported the seven remaining animals at the zoo would be euthanizsd that week due to ageing.
+The cats were aged between 18 and 21 years old.
 Bolton Equities had notified MPI of its decision on 3 November 2025.
 The animals would be humanely euthanised under the guidelines required by the Animal Welfare Act, with an MPI representative observing.
-Two animals, white lioness Imvula,21, and white lion Sibili,18, were euthanised due to major health issues.
+Two animals, white lioness Imvula, 21, and white lion Sibili, 18, were euthanised due to major health issues.
 Operator Janette Vallance confirmed their deaths, after advising the media there was the possibility the remaining five lions could be saved, due to some new parties interested in purchasing the property, where the zoo is located.
+In early 2026 the sanctuary was bought by a consortium of investors, which saved the five lions from euthanasia.
+The animal rescue organisation HUHA (Helping You Help Animals) helped find the investors.
+In April, 20-year-old lion Abdullah was euthanized due to longstanding respiratory issues.